lcb931023/elastic-lego/README.md

 ========
 experiment with verlet system / particle physics simulation. render via simple line module to see results quickly

+# Status

+Particulate.js is way too hard to use.
+It requires stuffing all the particles in one system and the system's initialization has to know allllll the particle count.
+JPWeek used "buffer" to contain calculation of how many particles there should be but this is really hard to fit into bigger three.js / AFrame picture.
+Time to try a different, easier-to-work-with physics library.

 ## License

  MIT License